TSB (New Zealand): History

 The New Plymouth Savings Bank was established in 1850 and received its first deposit on 28 September 1850 from Waitera te Karei with a deposit of £34.
 At the time the bank's accountant was paid an annual salary of £20, so the deposit was a considerable sum.
 Eight years later the bank fell under the auspices of the Savings Bank Act 1858 designed to regulate the savings bank market.

 In 1921 a second branch was opened in Fitzroy, and a third in Waitara in 1946.
 In 1964 the first central Taranaki branch opened in Stratford, combined with a name change to Taranaki Savings Bank.

 With the loosening of regulations on banking in the 1970s, the Bank's position was sufficiently sound for it to take maximum advantage of its new found freedom.
-In 1975, Taranaki Savings Bank was the first bank to offer free, interest-bearing cheque accounts and in 1981 the bank pioneered New Zealand's ATM Cashflow network with one ATM installed in each of the Hawera, Fitzroy, New Plymouth City and New Plymouth City Centre (now TSB Centre) branches.
+In 1975, Taranaki Savings Bank was the first bank to offer free, interest-bearing cheque accounts and in 1981 the bank pioneered New Zealand's ATM Cashflow network with one ATM installed in each of the Hāwera, Fitzroy, New Plymouth City and New Plymouth City Centre (now TSB Centre) branches.

 In 1984 and again in 1986 the bank rejected the branding adopted by the other eleven trustee banks across New Zealand, and in 1988 when the trustee banks were corporatised under the Trustee Banks Restructuring Act 1988 the bank stood aside from the merger into a single Trust Bank, remaining (along with ASB Bank Ltd and Westland Bank) fiercely independent.
 The savings bank was vested as a limited liability company (under the name Taranaki Savings Bank Limited) on 9 September 1988, nine days after the other 13 trustee banks were vested in their successor companies.
 In 1989 it changed its name to TSB Bank Ltd.

 The Frankleigh Park branch was closed in 2012, the Merrilands branch on 25 July 2014, and the City branch in October 2014.
 The City branch building was 83 years old but assessed to be an earthquake risk.
 This building was the bank's former headquarters and still bore the old name "New Plymouth Savings Bank".

 In addition to banking TSB Bank Ltd operated TSB Realty from about 1990, with three branches in Ōkato, Bell Block and New Plymouth.
 Bayleys Taranaki bought TSB Realty in October 2020.

+In late August 2024, the Commerce Commission fined TSB Bank nearly NZ$2.5 million for overcharging customers about NZ$3.6 million through unreasonable credit and default fees between 2015 and 2021.
+TSB blamed system failures for the overcharging and said it had compensated affected customers.